m-j-andr/PIC-1-Demo/docs/0-docs.md

 ```

 Recall...
- - `=` is the assignment operator
+ - `=` is the assignment operator and
-   and it is used five times
+   it is used to update the value of `b`
-   to update the value of `b`.
+   five times in this code.
  - `==` checks two expressions for equality.
    - In the second example, four is not equal to five.
    - In the last example, the length of `[1, 1, 2, 3, 5, 8]` is six.